Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 k8s-mbbffjfee7zs-default-worker-jb5lm-sss6b Ready <none> 97s v1.30.4

-We still have 1 pending pod but the autoscaler has a limit of 5 workers, so it won’t launch other nodes:
+We still have 1 pending pod, but the autoscaler has a limit of 5 workers, so it won’t launch other nodes:

 > kubectl get pods